Cycles or loops in Swift: for in, while and repeat-while

 10

-As you can see, it's the same syntax, only we move the while check to the end and we place the repeat keyword at the beginning.
+As you can see, it's the same syntax, we just move the while verification to the end and place the reserved word repeat at the beginning.

-If we start from the initial example, where val had a value of zero, we will see that it is the same output, since when val reaches the value of 10, immediately the next line of code that is executed is the while check:
+If we start from the initial example, where val had a value of zero, we will see it's the same output, because when val reaches the value of 10, immediately the next line of code executed is the while verification:

 var val = 10